ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 Each page can be identified using an address that allows one page to refer another page.
-One of those pages is designated as the _root_ of the _B-tree_ and whenever we want to look up a key in the index, we start from there.
+One of those pages is designated as the _root_ of the _B-tree_ and whenever we  want to look up a key in the index, we start from there and traverse the tree recursively down to the leaves.

+> The retrieval algorithm is simple logically, but to program it for a computer one would use an efficient technique, e.g., a binary search, to scan a page.

 ![b-trees-animation](/assets/images/b-trees-animation.gif)